agraef/midizap/README.md

 Using similar rules, you can extract almost any part of an input value, down to every single bit if needed (see the end of the next section for an example).

-As you can see, mod translations in combination with discrete value lists are fairly powerful and let you implement pretty much any desired mapping with ease.
-There are some limitations, though.
-In particular, the reversal of the `CC1[1] C0` translation in the previous section, i.e., *extracting* the note number from a note input, is rather tedious (it involves writing down rules for each and every single note).
-Also, there's no direct way to combine different kinds of translations of the same input, or to consolidate the values of multiple input messages into a single output message.
-(The macro facility in the following section helps with the former, but not with the latter problem.)

 ## Macro Translations

 There are some situations in which it is hard or even impossible to construct a translation in a single step, but it may become much easier if we can recursively invoke other translations. midizap allows you to do this by "calling" the mod translation for a MIDI message on the right-hand side of a translation.
 This is done by prefixing the message to be expanded with the `$` character: